A Stack of Photos

 Suddenly, there was light in the mind of the gangster.

 “You... you ...” he swallowed.
 “Lara Croft sent you.
 You’re here for the Dagger, right?”

 “No.” Replied the other, dryly.
 “This is much more personal.”

-He threw the photos to the floor - a grotesque mosaic of little innocences, defiled and destroyed - and arose.
-Realizing he was over time, Hua Bin abandoned all dignity.
+He threw the photos to the floor - a grotesque mosaic of little innocent ones, defiled and destroyed - and arose.
+Realizing his time was up, Hua Bin abandoned all dignity.

 “Tell her... tell her I withdraw the threat.
 I don’t want the Dagger.
-She no longer has to worry about.”
+She no longer has to worry about it.”

 “It’s too late.”
 He replied, and holstered the gun.

-Seeing him putting down the gun gave Hua Bin a final boost of bravery.
+Seeing him put away the gun gave Hua Bin a final boost of bravery.
 An absurd bravery.

 “You’re found dead, you say?”
 The man smiled as he approached.
 A twisted, terrifying smile.
 “You won’t be “found dead.”
 They won’t even find your corpse.”